Who can ride Trials?

 How can I learn to ride?

 Going out to ride with other members is a great way to practice and improve skill.
-Sacramento PITS offers a once a year Trials school along with a work party at the club property.
+Sacramento PITS offers a once a year trials school along with a work party at the club property.
 Also, there can be specific trials schools available for a full day or weekend.
-Another great suggestion to help you learn is to watch videos or read books on the basics of Trials.
-These are available from most dealers in the USA.
+Another great suggestion to help you learn is to watch videos or read books on the basics of trials.
+These are available online or from most dealers in the USA.

 Will I need a special license to compete?

-How much would I expect to pay to compete?
+How much should I expect to pay to compete?

 Where do I find a bike?

-New Trials bikes are available from authorized dealers across the USA.
-The brands currently being imported into the US market include Beta, Gas Gas, Ossa, Oset, Scorpa, Montesa and Sherco.
+New trials bikes are available from authorized dealers across the USA.
+The brands currently being imported into the US market include Beta, Gas Gas, OSET, Scorpa, Montesa, Sherco and Vertigo.

-For Second-Hand bikes, check out the Classifieds section on this site as well as Craigslist etc.
+For second-hand bikes, check out the Classifieds section on this site as well as Craigslist and Facebook.

 Are the bikes expensive?